All Products

 pip install alibabacloud_tea_util

-2. Run the code to create a file system.
+2. Run the following code to create the file system.

 Note

-Before you call the API operation, you must configure environment variables for your access credentials.
+Before you call the API, you must configure environment variables to load your access credentials.
 For more information, see Configure environment variables on Linux, macOS, and Windows.

 # -*- coding: utf-8 -*-